bfararjeh/nextjs-learning/README.md

 - I know/understand how to test a website on different aspect ratios and optimise them accordingly.

-## Conclusions
+# To Conclude
 Overall, I am very happy with this project, and I can comfortably move onto the next project with the tools I've learnt under my belt.
+I will only return to this project to ammend/update information already existing on it; no further development will be taking place.